Tips on writing an assignment

 A quick overview of how the assignment system works

-To help use the assignment grading system successfuly, it's useful to know how it works... this chart may help: Graphic showing the flow of Assignment files, from creation to receiving feedback.
+To help use the assignment grading system successfully, it's useful to know how it works... this chart may help: Graphic showing the flow of Assignment files, from creation to receiving feedback.

 Cell Types